 CelloFuel modules use patented technologies protected by US Patent Number 9,194,012 and patent-pending technologies in U.S. Patent App.
 No. 14/940,390 titled "Methods for Fermenting Carbohydrate-rich Crops".

-CelloFuel modules can produce ethanol from most sugar-rich biomass, including sugar beets, sugar cane and sweet sorghum.
+CelloFuel modules can produce ethanol from most sugar-rich biomass, including sweet sorghum, sugarcane and sugar beets.

 CelloFuel modules can be transported close to harvest sites where sugar-rich biomass is collected and processed.
-Everything necessary for 1 hectare of crop can be transported in a small truck, and consists of nestable plastic 200 liter (55 gallon) drums for biomass infusion, sufficient black polyethylene bags to hold the whole crop, vacuum pumps, mixers, solar panels and 12 VDC batteries for the vacuum pumps and mixers (charged by the solar panels).
+Everything necessary for 1 hectare of crop harvested at 1 ton/hr can be transported in a small truck, and consists of two 3 m long, 0.25 m diameter PVC pipes for vacuum infusion, vacuum pumps and mixers.